itsciccio/project-greed/README.md

 - **View item status across multiple categories**:
   - **Safe to Recycle** - Items that can be safely recycled
   - **Required for Quests** - Items needed for quests (with quest name and required amount)
-  - **Required for Expedition Stages** - Items needed for Expedition-1 Project stages (with stage name and amount)
+  - **Required for Project Stages** - Items needed for project stages (with project name, stage name, and amount)
   - **Station Upgrades** - Items required for station upgrades (with station name, level, and amount)
   - **Scrappy Levels** - Items required for Scrappy level upgrades (with level and amount)
   - **Blueprint Recipes** - Items used in blueprint crafting recipes (with workshop, level, and other ingredients)
 - **Total Amount Summary** (Toggleable) - Shows a highlighted summary card with the total amount required:
-  - Includes: Quests (from checklist), Projects, Station Upgrades, Expedition Stages, and Scrappy Levels (Blueprints excluded)
+  - Includes: Quests (from checklist), Projects, Station Upgrades, and Scrappy Levels (Blueprints excluded)
   - Shows original total (ghosted) when upgrades are checked off
   - Automatically excludes items from completed upgrades in your checklist
   - Displays completion message when all items are collected